US Regional Trade Agreements

 Regional trade agreements are between countries in a specific region.
 The most powerful are those that encompass a few countries covering a wide and contiguous geographic area.
 These include the North Atlantic Free Trade Agreement and the European Union.
 That's usually because the countries involved share similar history, culture, and economic goals.
 Regional trade agreements are hard to create and enforce when the countries are very diverse.
 An example of this is the Association of Southeast Asian Nations, whose countries share the Pacific Ocean as a common denominator.

 Here is a summary of the most important regional trade agreements that the United States has either entered or negotiated.
 America also has a lot of bilateral trade agreements with specific countries.
 Also, the United States is a member of the World Trade Organization.
 It incorporates the most important multilateral trade agreement, the General Agreement on Tariffs and Trade.

-Trump’s decision to withdraw from the Trans-Pacific Partnership could pave the way for China’s membership.
-This could shift the balance of power in Asia.
+- Trump’s decision to withdraw from the Trans-Pacific Partnership could pave the way for China’s membership.
+It could shift the balance of power in Asia.

 - Transatlantic Trade and Investment Partnership: The Transatlantic Trade and Investment Partnership would link two of the world's largest economies, the United States and the EU.
 Once ratified, it would replace NAFTA and the TPP as the world’s largest free trade area.
 It would apply to over one-third of the world's total economic output.
 The biggest obstacle is agri-business in both the United States and EU.
 Both trading partners heavily subsidize their food industries.
 The EU prohibits the use of genetically modified organisms and the addition of antibiotics and hormones in animals raised for food.
 These practices are common in U.S. agribusiness.
 If these obstacles can be overcome, ratification of the TTIP will boost U.S. economic power.